John Hinckley, who shot Reagan, to be freed from oversight

 U.S. District Court Judge Paul L. Friedman in Washington said during a 90-minute court hearing that he’ll issue his ruling on the plan this week.

-Lawyers are scheduled to meet in federal court on Monday to discuss whether John Hinckley Jr., the man who tried to assassinate President Ronald Reagan, should be freed from court-imposed restrictions including overseeing his medical care and keeping up with his computer passwords.

-Since Hinckley, 66, moved to Williamsburg, Virginia, from a Washington hospital in 2016, the court-imposed conditions have included doctors and therapists overseeing his psychiatric medication and deciding how often he attends individual and group therapy sessions.
-Hinckley also can’t have a gun.
+Since Hinckley moved to Williamsburg, Virginia, from a Washington hospital in 2016, court-imposed restrictions have required doctors and therapists to oversee his psychiatric medication and therapy.
+Hinckley has been barred from having a gun.
 And he can’t contact Reagan’s children, other victims or their families, or actress Jodie Foster, who he was obsessed with at the time of the 1981 shooting.

-A status conference is scheduled for Monday before U.S. District Judge Paul L. Friedman in Washington.
+Friedman said that Hinckley, now 66, has displayed no symptoms of active mental illness, no violent behavior and no interest in weapons since 1983.

+“If he hadn’t tried to kill the president, he would have been unconditionally released a long, long, long time ago,” the judge said.
+“But everybody is comfortable now after all of the studies, all of the analysis and all of the interviews and all of the experience with Mr. Hinckley.”

+Friedman said the plan is to release Hinckley from all court supervision in June if all goes well.

-Attorney Barry Levine has asked for unconditional release, saying Hinckley no longer poses a threat.
-A 2020 violence risk assessment conducted on behalf of Washington’s Department of Behavioral Health concluded that Hinckley would not pose a danger.
+A 2020 violence risk assessment conducted on behalf of Washington’s Department of Behavioral Health concluded that Hinckley would not pose a danger if he’s unconditionally released from the court-ordered restrictions.

-The U.S. government opposed ending restrictions as of a May court filing, and retained an expert to determined whether or not Hinckley would pose a danger to himself or others if unconditionally released.
-Findings from such an examination have not been filed in court.
+The U.S. government had previously opposed ending restrictions.
+But it took a different position Monday, with attorneys saying they would agree to unconditional release if Hinckley follows the rules and shows mental stability for the next nine months.

+Kacie Weston, an attorney for the U.S. government, said that it wants to make sure Hinckley can adapt well to living on his own after his mother died in July.
+Another concern is the impending retirement of one of his therapists and the looming end to a therapy group, which has provided a lot of support and social interaction for Hinckley.

 Hinckley was 25 when he shot and wounded the 40th U.S. president outside a Washington hotel.
 The shooting paralyzed Reagan press secretary James Brady, who died in 2014.
 It also injured Secret Service agent Timothy McCarthy and Washington police officer Thomas Delahanty.